 - Your elderly loved one suffered physical abuse, or an injury due to staff negligence, at a nursing home.

 The details involved in a personal injury case matter, as well.
-Whether you have a strong personal injury case depends on many factors, such as:

 - The extent of your injury: A personal injury is not the same as property damage, as it involves damage or injury to your personal body or psyche.